MLuthfirR/praxis-academy/kemampuan-dasar-2/praktik-1.md

-# Getting Started - Alice Scenario
+# Getting Started
-## Step 1 Creates a new project and hosts it on GitHub
+## Step 1 - Creates a new project and hosts it on GitHub
 ### Create folder for your project
 ```
 luthfir97@MLuthfirRY50:~$ mkdir rhymes